narendran-1999/false-rape-analysis-india/README.md

 # False Rape Analysis India

-This repository contains a data analysis project focused on false rape cases in India, using data sourced exclusively from the **NCRB (National Crime Records Bureau) "Crime in India" reports (2016-2022)**, specifically **Volume 1 - Chapter 3A (Crimes Against Women - All India)**.
+This repository contains a data analysis project focused on false rape cases in India, using data sourced exclusively from the **NCRB "Crime in India" reports (2016-2022)**, specifically **Volume 1 - Chapter 3A (Crimes Against Women - All India)**.

+## Data Source

+The analysis is based on data from the NCRB (National Crime Records Bureau) 'Crime in India' reports, covering the years 2016 to 2022.
+The data provides insight into reported cases of false rape allegations, helping to identify trends and patterns over recent years.

+For more information and access to the reports, visit the [NCRB Crime in India Year-wise Reports](https://ncrb.gov.in/crime-in-india-year-wise.html?year=2022).

 ## Files